simo4-4/DAG_Workflow_Manager/README.md

 Pros:
 - Fully Customizable
-- Independent tasks run in parallel
+- Independent tasks run in parallel threads

+Cons:
+- Dependent tasks will run one after the other and can't stream or use intermediate outputs

 To Improve:
 - Streaming between dependent tasks rather than wait for a task to be fully done
-- Error Handling is limited
+- Error handling is very limited and should be improved
 - Testing

 ## Setup